Prof. James Bagrow

 The best way to learn is by doing.
 Lectures will be used for guidance, but students will directly develop their own computer programs and workflows.
 Students should expect an average of 6-8 hours of work outside of class per week, depending on skill level and experience entering the course.
 No textbook is required.

-Grades will be based on homework assignments, in-class reading presentations, and a final research project and presentation.
+Grades will be based on homework assignments, readings and in-class discussions, and a final research project and presentation.